junxit/us-congress-bills-113/metadata.md

 - 2014-03-18 — Placed on the Union Calendar, Calendar No. 284.
 - 2014-03-18 — Reported (Amended) by the Committee on Budget.
 H. Rept.
 113-381, Part I.
 - 2014-03-18 — Reported (Amended) by the Committee on Budget.
 H. Rept.
 113-381, Part I.
+- 2014-04-03 — Rules Committee Resolution H. Res.
+539 Reported to House.
+The resolution provides for consideration of H.R.
+1874, H.R.
+1871, and H.R.
+1872.
+The resolution provides for 1 hour of general debate for each bill.
+Specified amendments printed in Part B of House Report 113-400 are in order for H.R.
+1874.
+The resolution allows for one motion to recommit with instructions for each bill.
+- 2014-04-04 — Rule H. Res.
+539 passed House.
+- 2014-04-07 — Considered as unfinished business. (consideration: CR H2983-2986)
+- 2014-04-07 — Considered under the provisions of rule H. Res.
+539. (consideration: CR H2965-2973)
+- 2014-04-07 — Floor summary: DEBATE - The House proceeded with 10 minutes of debate on the Delauro motion to recommit with instructions.
+The instructions contained in the motion seek to require the bill to be reported back to the House with an amendment to prohibit the underlying legislation from taking effect until the female-to-male earnings ratio of full time, year-round workers is at least 100% as determined by the Census Bureau and women receive equal pay for equal work.
+Additionally, it would ensure that the underlying legislation cannot increase the cost of any loan for a small business, student, veterans housing or any agricultural purpose.
+- 2014-04-07 — House amendment offered
+- 2014-04-07 — House amendment offered
+- 2014-04-07 — Motion to reconsider laid on the table Agreed to without objection.
+- 2014-04-07 — Ms. DeLauro moved to recommit with instructions to the Committee on the Budget. (consideration: CR H2983-2985; text: CR H2983)
+- 2014-04-07 — On motion to recommit with instructions Failed by the Yeas and Nays: 179 - 217 (Roll no. 165).
+- 2014-04-07 — On passage Passed by recorded vote: 230 - 165 (Roll no. 166). (text: CR H2965-2968)
+- 2014-04-07 — POSTPONED PROCEEDINGS - The Chair announced that pursuant to clause 1(c) of rule 19, further proceedings on H.R.
+1872 would be postponed.
+- 2014-04-07 — Passed/agreed to in House: On passage Passed by recorded vote: 230 - 165 (Roll no. 166).(text: CR H2965-2968)
+- 2014-04-07 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H2985)
+- 2014-04-07 — The previous question was ordered pursuant to the rule. (consideration: CR H2973)
+- 2014-04-07 — The resolution provides for consideration of H.R.
+1874, H.R.
+1871, and H.R.
+1872.
+The resolution provides for 1 hour of general debate for each bill.
+Specified amendments printed in Part B of House Report 113-400 are in order for H.R.
+1874.
+The resolution allows for one motion to recommit with instructions for each bill.